23 Jul THE IMPORTANCE OF DYNAMIC FATIGUE TESTS ON SPRINGS

 We would like to underline that in machines for these types of tests, attention to energy saving cannot be ignored, using systems for the recovery of kinetic energy and elastic potential energy.

-Listening to the needs of many spring manufacturers, we have understood that such a tool would first of all help to establish new experiments and projects, particularly during the manufacturing of a batch of new springs, allowing to assess new materials and more cost-effective heat treatment, which would enable the spring manufacturer to quickly understand how to build a reliable spring at a cheaper cost, therefore ensuring commercial success.
+Listening to the needs of many spring manufacturers, we have understood that such a tool would first of all help to establish new experiments and projects.
+It is particularly true during the manufacturing of a batch of new springs, allowing to assess new materials and more cost-effective heat treatment.
+This would enable the spring manufacturer to quickly understand how to build a reliable spring at a cheaper cost, therefore ensuring commercial success.
 But why at the same time not give the possibility to also carry out static tests using the same machine, with the same precision and the same objectives of a standard “Load test”?

 This type of dynamic characterization is not just recommended for compression springs, but also for traction and torsion springs.